atsushieno/aap-lv2/README.md

 ### cerbero fork

 The external dependencies are built using cerbero build system.
 Cerbero is a comprehensive build system that cares all standard Android ABIs and builds some complicated projects like glib (which has many dependencies) and cairo.

+We would keep using cerbero as the primary build engine, until ndkports or vcpkg becomes really usable.
+Currently both of them are no-go yet (ndkports cannot build basic autotools-based projects that has any dependency, and vcpkg only cares about Windows in practice).

 ### LV2 forks